payeezy/payeezy-deprecated/README.md

 Tools & RESOURCES

 Download and build
-*	Github – For Payeezy source code downloads – visit [https://github.com/payeezy/payeezy](https://github.com/payeezy/payeezy )
+*	Github â€“ For Payeezy source code downloads â€“ visit [https://github.com/payeezy/payeezy](https://github.com/payeezy/payeezy )
-*	XCode -  For Apple Pay and IOS apps – for more information visit [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)
+*	XCode -  For Apple Pay and IOS apps â€“ for more information visit [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)
-*	Eclipse – For client library integration and development  – for more information visit [https://eclipse.org/](https://eclipse.org/)
+*	Eclipse â€“ For client library integration and development  â€“ for more information visit [https://eclipse.org/](https://eclipse.org/)
-*	IntelliJ – For client library integration and development – for more information please visit [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/)
+*	IntelliJ â€“ For client library integration and development â€“ for more information please visit [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/)
-*	JDK 1.6 and above  - For compiling java code – for more information please visit [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+*	JDK 1.6 and above  - For compiling java code â€“ for more information please visit [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 *	Text editor - if you don't have one already, you may want one for editing properties file.
 A few options: Atom, Sublime Text, Textmate, Brackets.

 Package Managers

-*	Maven – For build and test – for more information please visit [http://maven.apache.org/](http://maven.apache.org/)
+*	Maven â€“ For build and test â€“ for more information please visit [http://maven.apache.org/](http://maven.apache.org/)
-*	Cocoapods - CocoaPods is the dependency manager for Objective-C projects – for more information Pl visit [http://cocoapods.org/](http://cocoapods.org/)
+*	Cocoapods - CocoaPods is the dependency manager for Objective-C projects â€“ for more information Pl visit [http://cocoapods.org/](http://cocoapods.org/)
 *	Pip - pip is a package management system used to install and manage software packages written in Python.
 If your system doesn't have pip, you can also use easy_install
 *	Gem - RubyGems is a package management framework for Ruby.
 For more information Pl visit  [http://guides.rubygems.org/rubygems-basics/](http://guides.rubygems.org/rubygems-basics/)
 *	npm - is the package manager for javascript, nodeJS etc. For more information pl visit [https://www.npmjs.com/](https://www.npmjs.com/)

+## update
+Please refer [new version of SDK/API] (https://developer.payeezy.com/integration)

 ## Contributing